RichDeBourke/simple-f3-multi-lang-site/README.md

 ## Demo

-All of the code from this repository is in operation at [http://sbf-testing.byethost7.com](http://sbf-testing.byethost7.com).<sup>1</sup> The intent is for the code to be an as-complete-as-possible package, rather than just a bare-bones starting point for building a site.
-The demo is running on a [free hosting service](https://byet.host/free-hosting) that provides PHP and Apache, but no email and most bots are blocked, so no contact form and no SSL<sup>2</sup> (that's why I say "an almost complete" site), but those should be easy enough to implement on a production host.
+All of the code from this repository is in operation at [http://sbf-testing.byethost7.com](http://sbf-testing.byethost7.com).
+The intent is for the code to be an as-complete-as-possible package, rather than just a bare-bones starting point for building a site.
+The demo is running on a [free hosting service](https://byet.host/free-hosting) that provides PHP and Apache, but no email and most bots are blocked, so no contact form and no SSL<sup>1</sup> (that's why I say "an almost complete" site), but those should be easy enough to implement on a production host.

-Note<sup>1</sup>: *The demo site, when visited with some older mobile phones, will sometimes redirect to a [Google page](https://support.google.com/accounts/answer/61416?co=GENIE.Platform%3DAndroid&hl=en) about cookies — I'm not sure why, but it's related to the free hosting service I'm using for the demo site.
-Reentering the URL should bring up the site.*

-Note<sup>2</sup>: *The hosting service offers self-signed certificates, but I'm not sure Google accepts those for search ranking.
+Note<sup>1</sup>: *The hosting service offers self-signed certificates, but I'm not sure Google accepts those for search ranking.
 Since the hosting service blocks most bots, it's difficult to get my ownership validated, so I'm running the site without SSL.*

 ## Applying the setup